designmynight/designmynight-developers/hugo/content/customising-2nd-iframe/index.md

-# Customising your 2nd iFrame
+# Customising your 2nd iFrame of the Collins booking widget
 You are able to customise the 2nd iframe on your Collins booking widget to better suit the feel of your website.

 ## To do this, you would need to: